top of page

 LAQUANA: I attended Lackawanna College and received my associates degree in Sports Management in 2018.
 I' plan to get my bachelor's degree in communications from Penn State University.

 When I graduated from Lackawanna, Penn State didn't offer sports management.
 I chose communications because I'm an extrovert.
 I love playing all kinds of sports, working with children and talking to people.
 I have a bubbly personality that would do well in broadcasting.
-I hope to one day work for the sports broadcasting network, ESPN.
+I hope to one day work for the sports broadcasting network, ESPN

 F-A.COM: What activities were you involved in at Frankford?

 LAQUANA: I played girls softball, soccer, basketball and boys JV football as an offensive player.
 I was also a drummer in the marching band.
-During the summer months, I work as a life guard.
+During the summer months, I worked as a life guard.
 I teach swimming lessons and train kids in basketball, football and other sports.

 F-A.COM: How did Frankford prepare you for adulthood?